KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 - The value contains characters other than ASCII digits or 'X'.
 - The value is shorter than two characters (i.e., it cannot contain a check digit).
 - The value is longer than 10 characters (the maximum length supported by the Modulus11 algorithm).
 - The value being validated is not of type `string`.

+### NoidCheckDigitAttribute

+The `NoidCheckDigitAttribute` validates that a string property conforms to the Nice Opaque Identifier (NOID) check digit algorithm, used by systems that deal with persistent identifiers (for example, ARK (Archival Resource Key) identifiers).
+The NOID algorithm calculates check digits for lowercase betanumeric identifiers (0-9 and a-z, excluding vowels and the letters l and y).

+Note that unlike most other check digit algorithms, a non-betanumeric character will not cause validation to fail; such characters are simply ignored and contribute nothing to the check digit calculation.

+In CheckDigits.Net, the NOID algorithm is implemented by the `NcdAlgorithm` class where "Ncd" stands for "NOID Check Digit".
+The name "NoidCheckDigitAttribute" is used here because "NcdCheckDigitAttribute" would be effectively redundant (i.e. NOID Check Digit Check Digit Attribute).

+The `NoidCheckDigitAttribute` will return validation errors for the following conditions:
+- The value does not contain a valid NOID check digit.
+- The value is shorter than two characters (i.e., it cannot contain a check digit).
+- The value being validated is not of type `string`.

 ### VerhoeffCheckDigitAttribute